JosephOConnell/Blackrock-Castle/README.md

 - Made a silly mistake and forgot to link the index.css to the gallery.
 - Forgot to add font size to nav-title
 - Left a space in the mailto which through an error in W3 Validation.
-- I have Duplicate ID's for nav-list and href.
+- I had Duplicate ID's for nav-list and href.
+(25 errors returned when passing through the official W3C validator.
+There were all for Duplicate ID's)
 - I need to remove a value of (relative) on line 82.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.